Evolvus/evolvus-charges-modules/evolvus-charges-charge-plan/README.md

-# What is evolvus-charges-gl-parameters ?
+# What is evolvus-charges-plan ?

 `evolvus-charges-charge-plan` is a component that encapsulates ChargesPlans management functionality across all Evolvus products.